 Know Before You Go

-- Visas: U.S. citizens do not need a visa for a tourist or business stay of 90 days or less or for cumulative stays of 180 days or less per calendar year.
+- Visas: U.S. citizens do not need a visa for tourist or business stays of 90 days or less, with a cumulative stay limit of 180 days per calendar year.

 Have you been to Cartagena?
 Is there something I missed in this Cartagena travel guide?
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Want to explore other South American destinations?
 Continue to my post, “The Ultimate Galapagos Land-Based Itinerary“.